trigaten/MC_Gladiator/README.md

 ## Model

-We will be using a double headed model with a CNN+GRU+FC base and two FC heads.
+We will be using a multi headed model with a CNN+GRU+FC base and two FC heads.